-The frantic leavened bread woman represents the adulterous church that God is calling to repentance.
-It represents worldly "Christians" who do not strive to live in holiness because Christ paid for their sin.
-It also represents legalistic christians who count on works for salvation.
-Both are two sides of the same coin of living in the flesh and not in the Spirit and in Truth.
-Both are puffed up with the yeast of pride, believing that we can merit God's grace with the works of our hands, or on the other hand, are entitled to a place at the wedding supper of the Lamb, just because we said the sinners prayer once.
+The frantic, baking woman with the puffed up loaves of bread represents the adulterous church that God is calling to repentance.
+It represents worldly "Christians" who do not strive to live in holiness, because Christ paid for their sin.
+It also represents legalistic Christians who count on works for salvation.
+Both are two sides of the same coin, of living in the flesh and not in the Spirit and in Truth.
+Both are puffed up with the yeast of pride, believing that we can merit God's grace with the works of our hands, or on the other hand, are entitled to a place at the wedding supper of the Lamb, just because we said the sinners prayer, once.

-The very nature of grace is unmerited favour.
+The very nature of grace is unmerited favor.
 I have had both kinds of leaven at different times in my heart.
 God's mercy brings conviction through his word.
-He's still taking it out from my heart through the process of sanctification.
 God warns the church of Laodicea:

 I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm -- neither hot nor cold -- I am about to spit you out of my mouth.
 Revelation 3:15-16

-In this church, the crucifixion is an ornament for our comfort rather than a sharp stumbling block that brings staggering conviction and gratitude and new life.
+In this church, the crucifixion is an ornament for our comfort, rather than a sharp stumbling block that brings staggering conviction, gratitude and new life.
 It has "the form of godliness while denying its power."
-(2 Tim 3:5) It is puffed up with leaven.
+(2 Tim 3:5) It's puffed up with leaven.
 God's word warns that only a little leaven leavens the whole lump.
-When we are puffed up religiously and/or with our own ideas of who God is and what is and isn't acceptable to him, we are spiritually emaciated.
+When we are puffed up religiously and/or with our own ideas of who God is and what is and isn't acceptable to him, we can become spiritually emaciated.
 We don't have a clear view of the cross.
 Of Jesus.
 The veil is still there.
 The Lord says this to churches in error:

 Consider how far you have fallen!
 Repent and do the things you did at first.
 If you do not repent, I will come to you and remove your lampstand from its place.
 Rev. 2:5

 The woman was accusing the saints down the street, because they weren't helping her bake this leavened bread.
-She was also upset that she wasn't invited to the true communion table.
+She was also upset that she wasn't at their communion table.
 This is indicative of the double-minded church, or Christian.
 As Paul said, we who were saved by the Holy Spirit, and this was not of us, how now, do we think we aren't sanctified by the same spirit?
 This is not our own doing.
 It's by grace.

-If we truly have saving faith, then we will find ourselves hungry for God and in his word.
-We will be pursuing him, out of gratitude for Christ, to receive conviction and freedom from the many layers of sin and pride in our hearts.
-We won't want anything to do with the sin that crucified our savior.
-We won't be perfected until we get to heaven, but we will be on a road of progress and transformation, lead by the same Spirit who saved us.
-This is the fruit of a true, saved believer.
-And we are all on different parts of this narrow path.
+If we have saving faith, then we will find ourselves hungry for God and his word.
+We will pursue him, out of gratitude and love for Christ.
+This is guided by the Holy Spirit, when are saved.
+People who love God don't want anything to do with the sin that crucified our savior.
+Holiness is the fruit of a true, saved believer.

 Read about the seductions of false teachers who enslave those God came to set free in Acts 15, Galatians, Romans 7, 1 John 2:26-onwards, Hebrews 8, Romans 6:7, Titus 1, Matthew 23 and 24.